Soaring peaks & white-sand-beach waterfalls.

 12 days of mountains, miles and meaning

-199 km of trails and backroads
+199 km on trails and backroads

 14,327 m cumulative elevation gain and loss